 “At first,” Julie said in a television interview, “when Blake suggested I do that upper torso shot” — which is what she prefers to call the topless scene — “I believe I said, ‘Oh, yes?’
 But after one lives with the idea for 10 years, one gets used to it.
 When the moment of truth came, it really was not difficult at all.
 There was a closed set.
 It was very quiet.
 Just the crew, and they had seen everything before so they weren’t very interested.
 Blake may have felt that it was about time I was emancipated.”

 “It was daring,” she admitted to the Chicago Tribune.
 “It even felt daring while we were filming.
 And that made it so enjoyable.
 But more than all of that, I loved doing S.O.B., because the film is important to Blake.
 I’ve been watching it grow and mature for the 10 years since he started writing it.”

-Ironically, her career slowed down to a great degree from 1986 to 2000, and when she came back?
+Ironically, Julie’s career slowed down a great degree from 1986 to 2000, and when she came back?
 It was as the voice of Queen Lillian in the Shrek film series and as Queen Clarisse Renaldi in a pair of The Princess Diaries movies.
 Things have, you might say, gone full circle, but Julie Andrews insists that she isn’t and hasn’t been concerned about her image.